drduh/Purse/README.md

 **Note** For additional privacy, the recipient key ID is **not** included in metadata (GnuPG `throw-keyids` option).

-The password index file can also be encrypted by changing the `encrypt_index` variable to `true` in the script, however 2 YubiKey touches will be required (for 2 separate decryption operations).

 See [config/gpg.conf](https://github.com/drduh/config/blob/master/gpg.conf) for additional GnuPG options.